Skip to content

 This retrieves the key version from the secret container stackit-git.

-To access secrets during pipeline execution, you can use the
+To access secrets during pipeline running, you can use the

 HashiCorp Vault Action.